zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 amazonReviews <- amazonReviews[!is.na(amazonReviews$language),]
 amazonReviews <- amazonReviews[amazonReviews$language == "en",]
 ```

+**Note:** The `detect_language( )` function is not perfect, it does not work pretty well for short texts, especially texts containing one or two words.
+This is due to the fact that this function only outputs one language, and some words are written in the same way way in different languages.
+For example "excellent" is written in the same way in english and french.

 Now, we proceed to compute the polarity of the reviews by using the `sentiment_by( )` function, specifying in it the extracted reviews, `amazonReviews`, and the lexicon that we want to use.
 As we can see the output of this function is a data.frame with four columns: the element id, the word count of the review, the standard deviation and the average sentiment.